 The research also shows frustrated 25 to 33-year olds then make more huge decisions in the midst of their angst, to switch careers, take a career break, start a business or go back to studying – incurring more debt as they pivot in a new direction.

 This generation is facing much higher house prices, large student loans, higher living costs, easy credit, uncertain employment and technological disruption.
-In fact, they will need to earn twice what their parents did to achieve the same lifestyle, but research shows they’re actually earning less than their parents did, despite being better educated.
+In fact, they will need to earn twice what their parents did to achieve the same lifestyle, but research shows they’re actually earning less than their parents did (in real terms), despite being better educated.

-It’s no wonder so many fail to launch, boomerang back home,stay attached to their parents’ purse strings or suffer quarter life crises.They are facing more challenging conditions than previous generations but they’re not being equipped with the tools or knowledge to handle it.
+It’s no wonder so many fail to launch, boomerang back home, stay attached to their parents’ purse strings or suffer quarter-life crises.They are facing more challenging conditions than previous generations but they’re not being equipped with the tools or knowledge to handle those conditions.

-Financial literacy is only part of the solution, but in isolation it’s simply not enough.
-It requires financial smarts, career planning, hustle, negotiating skills,financial planning, networking, wealth creation, emotional intelligence,strategy – I could go on.
-Suffice to say there’s a lot that needs to go into it, because the challenges are numerous.
+Financial literacy is part of the solution, but in isolation it’s simply not enough.
+It requires financial smarts, career planning, hustle, negotiating skills, financial planning, networking, wealth creation, emotional intelligence, strategy – I could go on.
+Suffice to say, there’s a lot that needs to go into it, because the challenges are numerous.

-That’s why for the past few years I’ve been researching,developing and testing a solution for how to address this.
-I’m holding a seriesof seminars to discuss the problem, my research, the solution, and to share tips you can apply immediately.
+That’s why for the past few years I’ve been researching, developing and testing a solution for how to address this.
+I’m holding a seminar to share my research, the solution, tips you can apply immediately and preferential access to the Financial & Career Smarts course we've developed.

-I invite you to come along, bring your teenager or grandchild (even if some coercion is required!) and let me show you how we can equip them for a brighter future.
+I invite you to come along, bring your teenager or grandchild (come alone if they won't come, it's that important!) and let me show you how we can equip them for a brighter future.

 Hannah McQueen is an author, fellow chartered accountant, an Authorised Financial Advisor, and the founder of both enableMe and EquipMe Now.